 The Company leases office and laboratory space in Menlo Park, CA, Redwood City, CA, and Boston, MA.
-Rent expense recognized under all leases was \$1.1 million and \$0.2 million for the three months ended March 31, 2021 and 2020, respectively.
-There have been no material changes in lease obligation from those disclosed in Note 12 to consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
+As of June 30, 2021, except as described below, there have been no material changes in lease obligation from those disclosed in Note 12 to consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.